Recursion: what is it?

 fib(n) = fib(n-1) + fib(n-2)

-That is: the nth term is equal to the sum of the previous two.
+That is: the the nth term is equal to the sum of the second to last plus third to last.

 Thus, the calculation of the 5th term of the Fibonacci sequence is performed as follows: